HILI Courses at Reid Hall

 FALL

-Introduction to History and Literature
+Introduction to History and Literature.
+3 pts.
+Prof. Elisabeth Ladenson.

-.
+Introduction to History and Literature.
 3 pts.
 Prof. Michael Stanislawski

 A historical and conceptual introduction to the relationship between history and literature.